The 4th Annual Workshop on

 We invite short papers (broadly construed), including experience reports, position papers, vision pieces, demonstrations, pictorials, or research summaries up to approximately 2,000 words on this topic (approximately 3 pages of formatted, two-column output).
 See example topic areas below.
 For the word count, you can exclude figures, tables, captions, and the reference list.
 As we aim for a broad representation of viewpoints, disciplines, and work practices, please choose a format that you feel best conveys your work (e.g., single column, double column, ACM template).

 Submitted artifacts should not be anonymized and, in addition to their primary content, should include a bio of each author and rationale for attending the workshop.
 PDF submissions should be accessible following the ASSETS'24 Accessibility Guidelines.
 Artifacts will be reviewed and selected by the co-organizers to balance topics, geographies, and communities of focus.
-Accepted authors will be required to register and virtually attend the workshop via Zoom on a date in Oct.
+Accepted authors will be required to register and virtually attend the workshop via Zoom on Thurs, Oct 24th, 2024.

 Our overarching goals are to identify open challenges in Urban AI + disability, share current work across disciplines, and spur new collaborations in Urban AI + disability.
 As a secondary goal, we aim to synthesize and publish our discussions together in a jointly authored report perhaps to the SIGACCESS Newsletter or beyond.